axthurdelfino/axthurdelfino/README.md

 i'm interested in maths, functional programming languages, financial systems, and blockchain/crypto.

-i mainly work with ts/node, and i'm interested in backend engineering, distributed systems, fintech infrastructure, and crypto systems.
+i mainly work with java, and i'm interested in backend engineering, distributed systems, fintech infrastructure, and crypto systems.

 i also enjoy exploring rust, nix and haskell.